maarten-kieft/ASMP/README.md

 	Showing a graph of todays usage
     Showing a graph of day and night usage
 	Showing a comparison between yesterday, last month, last year

-Open issues:

-  1. Crash random on parsing
-  2. no auto pull newest

 Commando: